KNOW YOUR GROWERS – JOIN THE ORGANIC FOOD CLUB!

 Ed Kugler, founder of the Organic Teaching Garden, has lived in Highland Park since 1959.
 He was raised in a very conventional home on a very conventional diet.
-He joined the organic movement in 1970 while at Michigan State University, where he took hotel and restaurant management classes.
+He joined the organic movement in 1971 while at Michigan State University, where he took hotel and restaurant management classes.
 At MSU, he was taught that the way something looked and tasted was more important than how it was grown and what ingredients it contained - something that struck Ed as completely wrong.

-1988, he established the Taste of Health as part of the Halsted Street Market Days, where he operated ten booths and represented multiple organic and natural food manufacturers where over 100,000 visitors sampled organic food products.
+1988, he established the “Taste of Health” section as part of the Halsted Street Market Days, where he operated ten booths and represented multiple organic and natural food manufacturers where over 100,000 visitors sampled organic food products.

 In 1988, he attended the Culinary World Olympics in Frankfurt, Germany to observe and document with video and pictures his friend Brother Ron Pickarski, and the American Natural Food Team.
 The team successfully won a Silver Medal in the Vegan Classification.
-As the team continued competing they did get gold in 1996 and branch marked the Olympic's by that made it a requirement in the competition that all participants had to create a vegetarian cuisine.
+As the team continued competing they did get gold in 1996 and branch marked the Olympics by that made it a requirement in the competition that all participants had to create a vegetarian cuisine.

 Since then, he has championed multiple organic food events at various farmer's markets, festivals, and schools all over Chicagoland, effectively reaching out to tens of thousands of community members.